hphelion/documentation/CarrierGrade/Installation/carrier-grade-install-pb-network-prepare.md

 	This will create an extra file under `/etc/network/`.

-3. Execute the following commands in the iLO console

-		virsh net-destroy br-bls & virsh net-destroy br-dcm & virsh net-destroy br-clm & virsh net-destroy br-pxe

-		virsh net-undefine br-bls & virsh net-undefine br-dcm & virsh net-undefine br-clm & virsh net-undefine br-pxe

-		ovs-vsctl del-br br-bls &ovs-vsctl del-br br-dcm & ovs-vsctl del-br br-clm & ovs-vsctl del-br br-pxe

-	These commands create backup of your original interfaces file under `/etc/network/` and changes the interfaces to match the four networks that required on the HLM KVM.

-4. Verify the interfaces file has four networks: `br-bls`, `br-pxe`, `br-clm`, `br-dcm`.
+3. Verify the interfaces file has four networks: `br-bls`, `br-pxe`, `br-clm`, `br-dcm`.

-5. Execute  the following command to make sure the `br-pxe` interface was assiged an IP address:
+4. Execute  the following command to make sure the `br-pxe` interface was assiged an IP address:

 		ifconfig br-pxe